 Heroin Enters the Market

-With America’s rising rates of prescription opioid abuse, Mexican cartels discovered a perfect market opportunity to traffic in a cheaper opiate alternative, heroin.
+With the current opioid crisis and America’s rising rates of prescription opioid abuse, Mexican cartels discovered a perfect market opportunity to traffic in a cheaper opiate alternative, heroin.
 In 2016, overdoses from heroin topped 15,000, nearly ten times the amount 15 years earlier.
 To make smuggling easier and increase profits, Mexican cartels began lacing heroin with the powerful synthetic opioid fentanyl which is 50 times more potent than morphine.
 Says Dr. Anna Lembe: “Karl Marx said religion is the opium of the masses, we are at a point in history where opium is the religion of the masses.”

-The Appalachian region has suffered much from the negative impacts of opioid abuse and addiction.
+The Appalachian region has suffered much from the negative impacts of opioid abuse and addiction during the opioid crisis.
 The area initially attracted residents who worked in coal mining, but with nation’s transition to other energy sources, the once prominent area quickly went boom and bust.
 The result was residents either leaving for better opportunities and education or staying behind to weather the bad economy.
 The region, which includes Tennessee, Kentucky, North Carolina, the Virginias, Ohio, and Pennsylvania, has seen average rates of deaths spike from 1999 to 2013.
 Kentucky and West Virginia mainly have been the hardest hit.
 Ohio has also seen the rate of death from overdose spike from 2009 to 2013.
 The Ohio Department of Alcohol and Drug Addiction Services claims that 4 Ohioans die every day from a drug overdose.

-A detailed look at the particular countries with the highest overdose and addictions rates shows some critical demographic similarities.
+A detailed look at the particular countries with the highest overdose and addictions rates during the opioid crisis shows some critical demographic similarities.
 Areas with a lower than the national average median household income and higher than the national average number of people living below poverty see the most addiction and overdoses.
 The areas where college education rates are drastically lower are also some of the most affected counties.
 The socioeconomic and education levels of the Appalachian region leave residents extremely susceptible to opioid addiction.
 In fact, states that make up the Appalachian region account for 22% of the nation’s opiate-related deaths.

 - Public awareness of the problem